Hydrogen and Helium atoms in strong magnetic fields: The Helium Atom

 It is to be noted that the contribution due to electron spin has been averaged out \textit{a priori}.
 We have chosen to work in units of Bohr radii along with the definitions given below.
 Additionally, hereafter the exponential factors with are to be interpreted with the appropriate sign depending upon whether they are written in the bra or in the corresponding ket; a minus sign for the former and a plus sign for the latter.
-This interpretation should presently be applied to Eq.
-(13).
+This interpretation should presently be applied to Eq.~\ref{eq:11}.

 The Bohr radius for an atom of nuclear charge is given by , with as defined earlier.
-The magnetic field strength parameter is defined as .
-The reference magnetic field strength for nuclear charge , at which the transition to the intense magnetic field regime occurs is given by with as defined in Eq.
-(6).
-Finally, the energy parameter is defined as , with as defined in Eq.
-(4).
-The above written Eq.
-(13) represents the N-coupled Hartree-Fock equations in partial differential form for an $N$-electron system with nuclear charge $Z$.
-The system of equations is solved iteratively; see \S4 for numerical details.
+Finally, the energy parameter is defined as $\epsilon_{i}=E_{i}/E_{Z\infty}$, where $E_{Z\infty}=Z^{2}E_{\infty}$, with as defined in Eq.~(\ref{eq:4}).
+The above written Eq.~(\ref{eq:11}) represents the $N$-coupled Hartree-Fock equations in partial differential form, for an $N$-electron system with nuclear charge $Z$.
+The system of equations is solved iteratively; see \S\ref{sec:numer} for numerical details.

 Of key concern in the computation of the eigenvalues and eigenvectors is the determination of the direct and exchange interactions between the electrons.
-In the current study these have been dealt with in a manner rather different from earlier treatises.
-In short, these contributions are essentially extra potentials that add to the existing single particle Hamiltonian, except they are coupled through the wave functions weighting them in a given equation in Eq.
-(13).
+In the current study, these have been dealt with in a manner rather different from earlier treatises.
+In short, these contributions are essentially extra potentials that add to the existing single particle Hamiltonian, except they are coupled through the wave functions weighting them in a given equation in Eq.~(\ref{eq:11}).
 The procedure employed for evaluating these potentials is described below.